Visiting Research Fellowship at Wolfson College

 The Managers expect that the person appointed would be intending to come to Cambridge to work on a project that builds on existing research for which a period of residence in Cambridge is demonstrably appropriate, although they would not rule out a new piece of work that is expected to be completed by the end of the 9 month tenure of the Fellowship.

 Candidates should be members of staff of a University, or similar institution, outside of the UK.
-The person appointed will be expected to have obtained a PhD (or equivalent) or be working at post-doctoral level.
+The person appointed will be expected to have obtained a PhD (or equivalent) or be working at post-doctoral level with established or emerging international reuptations.

-The Research Fellowship for 2013 has been awarded to Dr Harshan Kumarasingham.
+The Research Fellowship for 2014 has been awarded to Dr Ramnarayan Rawat.

 Visiting Research Fellows Since 2001